Deep Thermalization and Measurements of Quantum Resources: Main results concerning the -asymmetry generating power ( -AGP)

-One can infer from the above equation that the leading order correction to the average asymmetry of the projected states follows the same dynamics as the AGP of the overall unitary $U$, given by $\mathcal{A}_p(U)$.
+} One can infer from the above equation that the leading order correction to the average asymmetry of the projected states follows the same dynamics as the AGP of the overall unitary $U$, given by $\mathcal{A}_p(U)$.

 In the main text, we use this result to probe deep thermalization of the $Z_2$-asymmetry under generic quantum circuits composed of free and resourceful operations.
-Corresponding results are shown in Fig.~\ref{fig:sch-dt2}(b).
+Corresponding results are shown in Fig.~2(b).

-\subsection{Proof of Eq.~(\ref{symexp}) --- Thermalization of $Z_2$-AGP}
+\subsection{Proof of Eq.~(3) --- Thermalization of $Z_2$-AGP}

-Here, we prove Theorem~\ref{theorem2} for the $Z_2$-AGP (also see Eq.~(\ref{expsymmain})), which states that the $Z_2$-AGP of the circuit consisting of interlacing free and non-free operations converges exponentially to its Haar-averaged value.
+Here, we prove Theorem~2 for the $Z_2$-AGP (also see Eq.~(5)), which states that the $Z_2$-AGP of the circuit consisting of interlacing free and non-free operations converges exponentially to its Haar-averaged value.
 Before proceeding, we first prove the following important result concerning the AGP of a free unitary sandwiched between two arbitrary non-free operations.